Gansu ultramarathon disaster: Local government as the organizer

 The race was jointly organized by the sports department of Baiyin prefecture-level city and the Communist Party Committee of Jingtai County annually from 2018.
 The actual on-field event coordinator was the "Yellow River Stone Forest Administration", which is headed by the publicity chief of Jingtai County's Communist Party Committee, who later committed suicide (see § Disciplinary action).
-The actual operator of the race was a local sports marketing company, Shengjing Sports Culture Development Ltd (甘肃晟景体育文化发展有限公司).
+The actual operator of the race was a local sports marketing company, Shengjing Sports Culture Development Ltd.

 The Baiyin and Jingtai officials were later condemned by the official investigation for "being organizers only on paper" and not performing their duty to supervise as organizers.
 The on-field coordinators and some of the sports marketing company staff were later arrested.

 Race rules

 The 2021 edition consisted of three events: a 5 km run, a half marathon and a 100 km trail running event.
 Participants in the 100 km race had to show proof of completing a similar race of over 50 km within the last year.
 The race manual made windbreakers recommended but not compulsory.